tanzu-end-to-end/tap-workshop/workshop/content/exercises/12-Policy-Violations.md

 isRegex: true"
 ```

-Cody is using a current version of HSQLDB, a Java in-memory database useful for testing.
+Cody is using a current version of HSQLDB, a Java in-memory database.
 But let's simulate what would happen if Cody reused an older pom.xml file, with references to an out-of-date version of HSQLDB.

 ```editor:replace-text-selection
 file: spring-sensors/pom.xml